spindouken/machine_learning/unsupervised_learning/hmm/README.md

 #### Task Summaries

 0. **Markov Chain**
     - Implements a function to calculate the probability of a Markov chain being in a specific state after a given number of iterations using a transition matrix and initial state probabilities.
-Utilizes NumPy for matrix operations.

 1. **Regular Chains**
     - Implements a function to determine the steady state probabilities of a regular Markov chain based on the transition matrix.
-Uses NumPy for calculations.

 2. **Absorbing Chains**
     - Implements a function to determine if a given Markov chain is absorbing by analyzing its transition matrix.
-Utilizes NumPy.

 3. **The Forward Algorithm**
     - Implements the forward algorithm for a hidden Markov model, calculating the likelihood of observations and the forward path probabilities using emission and transition probabilities.
-Utilizes NumPy.

 4. **The Viterbi Algorithm**
     - Implements the Viterbi algorithm to find the most likely sequence of hidden states given a series of observations, emission probabilities, and transition probabilities.
-Utilizes NumPy.

 5. **The Backward Algorithm**
     - Implements the backward algorithm for a hidden Markov model, calculating the likelihood of observations and backward path probabilities using the same foundational parameters as the forward algorithm.
-Utilizes NumPy.